A multi-sensory experience in the "Van Gogh universe"

 Photo: Morgan Sette

-Taste: At the exhibition, there is a small, delicately arranged corner of the room, with dishes specially created for this event.
-Diners will not see or know what the dishes are, instead, the chef will prepare and serve you based on your senses.
-The dishes are named after Van Gogh's paintings, such as The Poet's garden, Sunflowers, Red Vineyards at Arles..., and are prepared to reflect the spirit of the paintings.
-This small restaurant also serves some light drinks such as wine and cocktails.
+Taste: At the exhibition, there's a small, subtly arranged corner featuring dishes specially created for the event.
+Diners won't see or know what the dishes are beforehand; instead, the chefs will prepare and serve them based on their intuition.
+The dishes are named after Van Gogh paintings, such as *The Poet's Garden*, *Sunflowers*, *Red Vineyards at Arles*, etc., and are prepared to accurately reflect the spirit of the paintings.
+This small restaurant also serves a selection of light drinks such as wine and cocktails.

 Ảnh: THE LUME Melbourne